Title

 Arthur C. Yap, Secretary of the Department of Agriculture, mandates strict monitoring and surveillance of banned veterinary and beta-agonist drugs, as well as mycotoxins in livestock, poultry, and aquaculture feeds, to safeguard human health and ensure food safety.

-Mycotoxins may enter the food chain through contaminated feeds ingested by animals and can be carried over to milk or edible animal tissues, thereby posing harmful effects to humans.
+Mycotoxins enter the food chain through contaminated feeds ingested by animals, can be carried over to milk or edible animal tissues, and then cause harmful effects to humans.

-The Order requires monitoring and surveillance of banned, misbranded, counterfeit, unregistered, unsafe, unlabelled, tampered, and/or altered veterinary and beta-agonist drugs, as well as the presence of mycotoxins in animal feeds.
+Banned, misbranded, counterfeit, unregistered, unsafe, unlabelled, tampered, and/or altered veterinary and beta-agonist drugs.

 Analyze Cases Smarter, Faster